XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Methodology

-Due to the presence of numerous candidate information in the model selection process, we further propose a candidate reorganization strategy to enhance the model's attention.
+During inference, to help the model better handle the numerous candidates, we apply the aforementioned candidate reorganization strategy to enhance its attention.
+To align with the training phase, all candidates presented to the selection model are first de-formalized to remove superficial stylistic artifacts.
 The complete selection process is illustrated in Algorithm \ref{alg:selector}.
 Initially, we obtain the execution results $R = \{r_1, \ldots, r_n\}$ of the candidate SQL queries $L = \{l_1, \ldots, l_n\}$ on the database, ensuring that any candidates with execution errors have already been excluded.
-We group the candidates based on the consistency of their execution results to obtain a collection of clusters $\mathcal{C}=\{C_1 ,..., C_m\}$.
+We group the candidates based on the consistency of their execution results to obtain a collection of clusters $\mathcal{C}=\{C_1,..., C_m\}$.
 Subsequently, we perform inter-group and intra-group sorting.
 The inter-group sorting is performed in descending order based on the size of each group, resulting in $\mathcal{C}'$.
 The intra-group sorting is executed according to the order of the generators $\mathcal{O}$ corresponding to the candidates, resulting in $\mathcal{C}''$, where the sequence $\mathcal{O}$ is arranged in descending order based on the performance evaluation of the generators. { \textbf{Input:}} { \textbf{Output:}}

 If there exists a consensus result that predominates within the clusters, namely $|C_1''|\geq \lceil{|L|}/2\rceil$, we organize all candidates sequentially according to order $\mathcal{C}''$ and present them to the selection model $\mathcal{M}_c$.
 Conversely, we select one candidate from each group within $\mathcal{C}''$ and assemble the results in accordance with the inter-group ordering to present to $\mathcal{M}_c$.
 The model $\mathcal{M}_c$ takes into account the question, the union of all filtered schemas, the evidence, and the reorganized candidates to make its decision.
 Due to the selection tendency of LLMs towards options that appear earlier \cite{zheng2024large}, employing this clustering and ranking approach to organize candidates allows us to effectively leverage strong consistency priors while mitigating the influence of interfering information.
-This allows the model's attention to be concentrated, thereby enhancing their comprehension ability.
+This allows the model's attention to be concentrated, thereby enhancing its comprehension ability.